Specialist services for children and young people

 Support for professionals

-• creating an inclusive curriculum and learning environments
+• creating an inclusive curriculum and learning environment

 • support for children, parents and staff through direct teaching, modelling techniques, strategies and signposting

-The service provides psychological advice to the council as part of education, health and care needs assessments.
+The service provides psychological assessment and advice to the council when they request this as part of an education, health and care needs assessment.

 Traded services